superfly/docs/rails/advanced-guides/phusion-passenger.html.md

 This Dockerfile can be customized or replaced to meet your needs.
-This guide will show you how to replace the Dockerfile with one that chooses Phusion Passeger.
+This guide will show you how to replace the Dockerfile with one that chooses Phusion Passenger.
 The new Dockerfile will make use of the [phusion/passenger-full](https://github.com/phusion/passenger-docker#docker-base-images-for-ruby-python-nodejs-and-meteor-web-apps) image.

 To get started, replace your Dockerfile with the following: